Shanmukhi1920/Text-Classification/README.md

 3. Trained Word2Vec specifically on our dataset and generated word embeddings to capture semantic relationships between words.
 Set vocabulary size to 5000 to limit computations a bit.

 ## Modeling and Evaluation
-1. Employed both machine learning (ML) and deep learning (DL) models such as Logistic Regression, Naive Bayes, LSTM's and GRU's.
+1. Employed both machine learning (ML) and deep learning (DL) models such as Logistic Regression, Naive Bayes, BiLSTM's and BiGRU's.
 2. Assessed the performance of the models on our dataset using metrics such as accuracy, precision, recall and F1-score.

 # Installation and Usage